 One day I was in the lavatory, putting on my contact lenses, when she rushed in and jumped on my back, pawing my shoulders, thrusting her face in my hair, giving grooming bites on my ears.
 When Tom heard me giggling and shrieking, he rushed in, and she meowed at him in a peculiar fierce little voice that said, “She’s mine.”
 She did this trick whenever she was in the mood; I would bend over the sink to encourage her.
 And yes, call me a kooky cat person, but she actually spoke words (Tom heard them, too).
 She would walk out of the kitchen after a freshly cooked meal and say, “Yum, yum, yum!"

 Alana lived with us for sixteen wonderful years, which means that when she died, she was probably eighteen years old—in a breed not known for longevity.
-Like her best friend Luna, I immortalized her as one of Ruby A. Maverick’s cats in Summer of Love.
+Like her best friend Luna, I immortalized her as one of Ruby A. Maverick’s cats in Summer of Love. and Abby Teller's MagiCat in The Garden of Abracadabra.
 Like Luna, Alana will live forever and ever in my books and in my heart.

 About Water: The number one health problem for cats is kidney disease.
 Felines notoriously do not drink enough water.
 To make matters worse, cat kibbles (the dry stuff) contain “ash.”
 Ash is animal byproducts unfit for human consumption (think skin and bones).
 I’m not sure if they actually burn the stuff (I suspect they do).
 Then pet food manufacturers put it in cat kibbles because it’s cheap and edible.

 Years ago, pet food manufacturers put so much ash in cat kibbles that the food was causing widespread kidney failure in cats.
 I know, because my first pet baby, Rama, a Sealpoint Siamese, nearly died from it.